 …

-ITU-T Study Group 3 should study and develop Recommendations, technical reports, handbooks and other publications for members to respond positively and proactively to the development of international telecommunication/ICT markets, in order to ensure that policy and regulatory frameworks remain supportive of innovation, competition and investment, for the benefit of users and the global economy.
+ITU-T Study Group 3 should study, review and/or develop Recommendations, Technical Reports/Papers, Handbooks and other non-normative publications for members to respond positively and proactively to the development of international telecommunication/ICT markets, to ensure that policy and regulatory frameworks remain supportive of innovation, competition and investment, for the inclusive benefit of users and the global economy.

-In particular, Study Group 3 should ensure that tariffs, economic policies and regulatory frameworks related to international telecommunication/ICT services and networks are forward-looking and serve to encourage take-up and use, as well as industry innovation and investment.
-Furthermore, these frameworks need to be adequately flexible to adjust to rapidly evolving markets, technologies, and business models, while ensuring the necessary competitive safeguards and the protection of consumers.
+In particular, Study Group 3 should ensure that tariffs, economic policies and regulatory frameworks related to international telecommunication/ICT services and networks are forward-looking and serve to encourage service uptake and use, as well as industry innovation and investment.
+Furthermore, these frameworks need to be adequately flexible to adjust to rapidly evolving markets, distinct circumstances of individual Member States, technologies, and business models, while ensuring the necessary competitive safeguards and the protection of consumers.

-In this context, the work of Study Group 3 should also consider new and emerging technologies and services so its work will help drive new economic opportunities and enhance societal benefits in different areas, including health care, education and sustainable development.
+In this context, the work of Study Group 3 should also consider new and emerging technologies and services so its work will help drive new economic opportunities and enhance inclusive societal benefits in different areas, including health care, education, and sustainable development.

-Study Group 3 should study and develop appropriate instruments, with a view to creating an enabling policy environment for the transformation of markets and industries, through the promotion of open, innovation-driven and accountable institutions.
+Study Group 3 should study and develop appropriate instruments, with a view to creating an enabling policy and regulatory environment for the transformation of markets and industries, through the promotion of open, innovation-driven and accountable institutions.

 All study groups shall notify Study Group 3 at the earliest opportunity of any development that may have an impact on tariff and accounting principles and international telecommunication/ICT economic and policy issues.